DevExpress/devextreme-documentation/api-reference/_hidden/PdfCell/padding/right.md

 ---
 ---
 ##### shortDescription
-Specifies the padding at the right side of the DataGrid cell.
+Specifies the right padding of the DataGrid cell.

 ---
 <!-- Description goes here -->